rightedges/the-ml-vision-book/chapters/2-data-science.md

 ---
-layout: page
+layout: default
-title: "Identifying the World"
+title: "2.
+Identifying the World"
+nav_order: 3
 ---

 # Chapter 2: Identifying the World: The Art of Data